jupyter-server/jupyter_server/docs/source/developers/configurable-extension.rst

     - can have traits.
     - is configurable (from file or CLI)
-    - creates a namespace for the frontend's static files under ``/static/<extension_name>/``.
+    - creates a namespace for a extension's static files under ``/static/<extension_name>/``.
     - loads itself as a server extension beside other Jupyter frontends and extensions.
     - provides a command-line interface to launch the frontend extension directly (starting a server along the way).

-To create a new Jupyter frontend application, subclass the ``ExtensionApp`` like the example below:
+To create a new Jupyter extension application, subclass the ``ExtensionApp`` like the example below:

 .. code-block:: python